 It had all the ingredients, families looked like they were having fun in all their glitter and sunflowers, the line up appealed to the mainstream, and I had a good time, but I just felt like it needed that little bit extra to really give it some personality.

-I’d definitely go again, but seeing as it’s all about the music, I’d check the line up first.
+I’d definitely go again, but seeing as it’s all about the music at the IoW Festival, I’d check the line up first before I commit.